-When you have identified your potential preceptors and sites, you will ask them to fill out a Memorandum of Understanding, which you will submit with your application to the program.
+When you have identified your potential preceptors and sites, you will ask them to fill out a Preceptor Agreement Form, which you will submit with your application to the program.
 During application review, appropriateness of sites and preceptors will be reviewed by the program coordinator and program director.
 Once admitted into the program, affiliation agreements will be established.